Censofficial/Cens/README.md

 You might wonder what is it? well the name says it all, you can switch between Cefsharp (default browser engine) and Webview2 (Edge's engine) via just a click, the promise is that Webview2 supports all media and all that stuff a browser has but the downside is that its less tested, probably has less features than CefSharp.

 ## Clippy
-You might wonder why i added clippy? well with the upcoming trends in goverments that tries to ban the internet secretly and adding ID verification anywhere (youtube for example) thats bad, aswell as roblox protecting pdf files the goal with clippy being in this browser is indicating obvious no data or privacy issue with him, he just tries to help you access more features without any bloatware or data collection.
+You might wonder why i added clippy? well with the upcoming trends in goverments that tries to ban the internet secretly and adding ID verification anywhere (youtube for example) thats bad, aswell as roblox protecting pedofiles, the goal with clippy being in this browser is indicating obvious no data or privacy issue with him, he just tries to help you access more features without any bloatware or data collection.

 ## Owner